Corporate Governance

 Reasons for election of outside officers

-Classification Name Independent Officer Supplementary explanation regarding suitability items Reasons for election Number of Board of Directors, Audit & Supervisory Board attended in fiscal 2022
+Classification Name Independent Officer Supplementary explanation regarding suitability items Reasons for election Number of Board of Directors, Audit & Supervisory Board attended in fiscal 2025

-Directors Akihiro Koyama Mr. Koyama was elected as a director because it was deemed that he could reflect his research into such areas as corporate finance and corporate governance and also his expert knowledge acquired over many years in corporate management from a global perspective in the management of the Company and contribute to maintaining and strengthening of the Company’s corporate governance.
+Directors Akihiro Koyama Dr. Koyama was elected as a director because it was deemed that he could reflect his research into such areas as corporate finance and corporate governance and also his expert knowledge acquired over many years in corporate management from a global perspective in the management of the Company and contribute to maintaining and strengthening of the Company’s corporate governance.
 Board of Directors

 Junko Shiokawa Ms. Shiokawa was elected as a director because it was deemed that she could reflect in the management of the Company the broad insight she has gained as a lawyer on global cases related to investment funds, finance, cross-border M&A, and investment fund-related dispute resolution, and contribute to maintaining and strengthening of the Company’s corporate governance.
 Board of Directors